Siddpawar9222/Obsidian-Vault/SpringBoot/Introduction/006-Bean.md

 ```

 #### 4. Session Scope
-- **Description**: Specific to web applications.
+- **Description**: Applicable in web-based applications.
 A new instance of the bean is created for each user session.
 - **Usage**: Suitable for maintaining user-specific data throughout a session.

 ```java